Updated: Nov 27

 Feisty Princess Priscilla (a.k.a.
 Miss Priss, or Missy) is pure Himalayan royalty and will have none of it.
 Her reaction to the halter and leash was an indignant explosion of claw and fur that has left us both scarred for life.
 Clearly I was going to have to come up with some other plan.

 Cats are hunters and prowlers by nature, and like any living thing, need the stimulation of fresh air, agency, and the unexpected.
-In Pleasantville, squirrels may scamper, and birds flit fearlessly beyond bounds; to attract them, I installed birdfeeders in the crabapple tree, and provided comfortable perches by my windows, so the cats could have some distraction during my long hours at work.
+Birds and squirrels are still permitted these privileges in Pleasantville; I installed birdfeeders in the crabapple tree to attract them, reasoning that my cats could derive some vicarious enjoyment through observation.

-Soon after, I got a letter instructing me to take them down, due to risk of rodents and an excess of bird poop.
-This, I judge, is the result of further meddling from the Policeman, in response to my defiance; now there is one less pleasure I can offer my captive cats.
+This intervention did not escape the Policeman’s notice for long, and our next exchange featured advice against feeding wildlife.
+Soon after, I got a letter from the Board threatening a fine due to risk of rodents and an excess of bird poop.
+Now there is one less pleasure I can offer my captive cats.
 They pace the windowsill, craning and peering, hoping for signs of life, counting the hours until darkness provides cover for our illegal excursions.

 As evening approaches, the yards out front begin to fill with prisoners on leave from work detail.
-Their little dogs strain at the end of their leashes, eager for action; cats prowl the opposite windowsills, frustrated in their fishbowls.
-A sale at the local hardware store last spring has resulted in an excess of brightly colored plastic Adonirack-style chairs littering the landscape, now occupied with beer and wine drinkers bent on squeezing a little enjoyment into the last hours of the day.
+A sale at the local hardware store last spring has resulted in an abundance of brightly colored plastic Adonirack-style chairs littering the landscape, now occupied with beer and wine drinkers bent on squeezing a little enjoyment into the last hours of the day.
 They greet each other, pleasantly, across the crumbling fences.

 As libations take effect, voices rise, echoing between the two buildings.
 A choice topic of conversation is those inmates not present.
 This person has not removed the forbidden satellite dish they installed; that person is storing their garbage on the balcony.
 Worse, there is a foreclosure on the next row: drugs.
 Somebody else has been entertaining the handyman while her husband is at work.
 Delicious.

 Of course, the Condo Board and management are favorite subjects.
 The entrance garden needs weeding; the landscaping company should be fired.
-The window washers have not appeared since last year; somebody should write a letter.
 Someone has been reporting those inmates who use the visitor’s parking stalls for their convenience, resulting in fines.
 I can’t think who it might be.

 Condo fees and property values drift into the discussion.
 The first are rising, the second falling.
 These facts prohibit easy escape.
 Added to unit values on the current market, our fees make monthly expenses higher than the cost of financing detached housing in other parts of town, and makes resale difficult; soon, we will be saddled with the additional cost of dealing with our collapsing fences.
 Property tax notices are reviewed: they are exorbitant, since a school is located on our east perimeter.
 This feature has attracted families, but adds to the tax burden; the childless are resentful.